CodeKaaru/codekaaru.github.io/hushhush/privacy-policy.md

 Our service does not address anyone under the age of 13.
 Minors may only download and use the app when accompanied by an adult.

 ### Changes to This Privacy Policy
 We may update our privacy policy from time to time.
-If significant changes have been made, we will inform you via the app or as part of app update log so that you can review the changes.
+If significant changes have been made, we will inform you via the app or as a part of the app update log so that you can review the changes.

 ### Contact Us
 For any queries regarding our privacy policy, you can contact us at codekaaru@gmail.com.